Dr. Jerome Kassirer M.D. ’50

 Lisa Bell Wilson '87

-Senior editor for sports at ESPN's The Undefeated.
-Was previously the executive sports editor of the Buffalo News from 2011-2017.
+Editorial Director at The Athletic.
+Formerly senior editor for sports at ESPN's The Undefeated and the executive sports editor of the Buffalo News from 2011-2017.
 Was the first (and to this day the only) African-American woman to run a sports department at a major metropolitan newspaper.

 Craig Hannah '88